Hieromon/AutoConnect/mkdocs/adothers.md

 - [Use with the [PageBuilder](https://github.com/Hieromon/PageBuilder) library](#use-with-the-pagebuilder-library)

 !!! note "Don't forget [**AutoConnect::config**](api.md#config)"
-    The configuration cannot be reflected by only changing the member variables of AutoConnectConfig settings.
-Don't forget to run the [AutoConnect::config](api.md#config) function after changing the AutoConnectConfig member variables.
+    The configuration cannot be reflected by only changing the member variables of [AutoConnectConfig](apiconfig.md) settings.
+It will be reflected in the actual ones by [AutoConnect::config](api.md#config) function.
+Don't forget to run the [AutoConnect::config](api.md#config) after changing the AutoConnectConfig member variables.

 ## Built-in OTA update feature